 Term selection should be reviewed by a qualified individual, i.e., a person with medical background or training who has also received MedDRA training.

 Human oversight of term selection performed by IT tools (such as an autoencoder) is needed to assure that the end result fully reflects the reported information and makes medical sense.

+For further information, please refer to Section 2 of the MedDRA Points to Consider Companion Document which contains detailed examples and guidance on data quality (see Appendix, Section 4.2).

 Do Not Alter MedDRA